KyleWinrich/bestTeamProject/documentation.md

 This is a Rest service designed to send emails via form input and url parameters.

-to utilize either you first need to set up your email.properties file.
-1. You'll need to create a Gmail account to use this service.
-2. To use it you'll have to allow this service to have access to gmail you'll have to
-    a. go to your Gmail My Account page.
-    b. select sign in and security.
-    c.
-Allow less secure apps needs to be set to ON.
-3. Then in your email properties folder set the email.username and email.password to your emails user name and password.

 Form input
 1. its simple you input your Name, the recipients email, the subject of the email and the message body as text.